leo-project/erocksdb/README.md

 ## Codebase

-This code is based on [basho’s eleveldb](https://github.com/basho/eleveldb)
+This code is based on [basho’s eleveldb](https://github.com/basho/eleveldb).

+## Sponsors

+LeoProject/LeoFS is sponsored by [Rakuten, Inc.](http://global.rakuten.com/corp/) and suppoerted by [Rakuten Institute of Technology](http://rit.rakuten.co.jp/).